weeklyjs/weeklyjs.github.io/docs/_posts/2022-06-24-types-as-comments-proposal.md

 > :information_source: Have a look at [Programming TypeScript (p.3)](https://www.google.de/books/edition/Programming_TypeScript/Y-mUDwAAQBAJ?hl=en&gbpv=1&pg=PA3&printsec=frontcover) for more examples.
 >

-Obviously, even though the `+` operator may be overloaded to add strings and arrays, it doesn't make a lot of sense to do that in the first place.
+Erven though the `+` operator may be overloaded to add strings and arrays, it doesn't make a lot of sense to do that in the first place.
 Neither does accessing a custom property `foo` on a, very obviously, empty object.
 The developers of JavaScript, in a very questionable attempt to make developer lives easier in the short run, opted to take care of these kinds of problems by

 1. in the first case applying [type coercion](https://developer.mozilla.org/en-US/docs/Glossary/Type_coercion), and
 2. in the second case by defaulting to the special value `undefined` that models undefined values.